What We’ll Cover:

 What is SEO: Why SEO Matters

-And because so many people use them, they’re a huge source of traffic for the majority of websites.
+And because they’re used so often, so many people use them, they’re a huge source of traffic for the majority of websites.

-Think about it–the higher your page ranks, the higher the click-through rate (CTR) will be.
 Generally, users don’t want to scroll through pages of results.
 They want the best answer, at the very top of the page.
+Your best chance of snagging some quality organic traffic from a SERP is to get into that number 1 position.

 Sounds harsh, I know.
 But keep in mind–SEO is a long-haul game.
 Your site probably won’t rank on the first pages initially, but if you keep optimizing and improving it, you’ll keep creeping up in the rankings.

-When it comes to SEO, there are two types we usually talk about–on-page and off-page.
+When it comes to SEO, there are two different categories that your tasks can fall into: on-page and off-page.

-What is SEO: The SEO Evolution (From Black Hat to White Hat)
+The SEO Evolution: Moving From Black Hat to White Hat

 Back then, and throughout most of the early ’90s, there wasn’t much competition, meaning there wasn’t much need for SEO.